Sustainable

 Bamboo is the fastest growing grass.
 It has leafs all year round.
 This makes bamboo a champion in carbon sequestration, absorbing a lot more carbon dioxide than traditional trees, and producing substantially more oxygen.
 Managed bamboo forest are a lot more efficient in terms of carbon storage.

-Bamboo proves to be a true carbon sink with the capacity to store up to 1,6 tonnes of CO2 per per m³ of bamboo.
+Bamboo proves to be a true carbon sink with the capacity to store up to 1,6 tonnes of CO2 per per m³ of dense engineered bamboo wood.

 SDG 15 – Life on land